Epilogue logo

 A beneficiary named in your Will receives … whatever you want them to, as set out in your Will.

-You can decide whether your beneficiaries receive specific assets (like personal property, real estate, or specific investments) or cash.
+You can decide whether your beneficiaries receive specific assets (like personal property, real estate, or cash).
 As long as you’re clear in your Will, your executor will be responsible for distributing the items or assets to the individuals or charities.

-Before we describe the assets most commonly left to a beneficiary in a Will, let’s take a look at what’s not:
+Before we describe the assets most commonly left to a beneficiary in a Will, let’s take a look at some assets that are not usually dealt with under a Will:

 • Trust interests

-• Insurance policies that name a beneficiary (outside of the estate)
+• Insurance policies or registered accounts that name a designated beneficiary

-Here are some common items beneficiaries may receive as part of a Will:
+Here are some common items beneficiaries may receive under a Will:

 Personal Property